 This class focuses on plant science and incorporates working in the greenhouse to apply students' learning hands-on.
-Fall Horticulture's main project is raising 200+ poinsettias in the greenhouse to sell the community.
-The semester long project includes experimenting with different varieties of poinsettias and growing medium.
-Students also learn about horticulture careers, plant propagation, greenhouse structures, and common plant pests.
+Fall Horticulture's main project is raising poinsettias in the greenhouse to sell to the community.
+The semester-long project includes experimenting with different varieties of poinsettias and growing medium.
+Students also learn about horticulture careers, plant propagation, and plant nutrients.
 Participation in FFA is not required but is strongly recommended.
 This course qualifies for FFA membership.

-3787/88 INTRO TO AGRICULTURE, FOOD & NATURAL RESOURCES 1 (1 year = 2 credits) GRADES 9-12 ELECTIVE
+3787/88 INTRO TO AGRICULTURE, FOOD & NATURAL RESOURCES 1 (1 year = 2 credits)

 This introductory agriculture class gives students a taste of everything that agriculture has to offer.
 The class begins by explaining the importance of agriculture and its industry in our state, country, and world.
 Students are shown the variety of areas and career opportunities involved within the agricultural field.
 A unit over FFA is covered explaining the history, guiding principles, and opportunities of the national organization.
 Students are also introduced to parliamentary procedure during this time, learning the proper ways to conduct business at meetings.
-The second half of the class focuses on basic animal science, covering the animal systems, common livestock breeds, and the importance of the animal industry and its many products.
-Also, the agriculture science class will cover a variety of life science, food science, and a basic agricultural energy unit.
+The second half of the class focuses on animals in agriculture, including anatomy and physiology.
 Participation in FFA is not required but is strongly recommended.

-This course is the first needed in order to take other agricultural classes offered & must be taken for FFA membership.
+\This course is the first needed in order to take other agricultural classes offered & must be taken for FFA membership.

-3789/90 INTRO TO AGRICULTURE, FOOD & NATURAL RESOURCES 2 (1 year = 2 credits) GRADES 10-12 ELECTIVE
+3789/90 INTRO TO AGRICULTURE, FOOD & NATURAL RESOURCES 2 (1 year = 2 credits)